jakeepia/-HR-Employee-Analysis/README.md

 ## Data Sourcing
 ![](Images/dataset.JPG)
-I came across the dataset online (it was a csv file).
-After downloading it, I opened the data in Microsoft Excel for a quick tour before importing it to Power BI for transformation, analysis and visualization.
+I came across the dataset online (it was a CSV file).
+After downloading it, I opened the data in Excel for a quick tour before importing it to Power BI for transformation, analysis and visualization.

-It had just one table with 21,969 rows and 19 columns.
+The dataset consisted of a single table with 21,969 rows and 19 columns.

 ## Data Transformation
-An additional column was created using the Microsoft Excel funtion "vlookup" to group _Age_ in the dataset.
+An additional column was created using the Excel funtion "VLOOKUP" to group _Age_ in the dataset.

 ![](Images/age_mapping.JPG)